'The Hunger Games' stage show to open in London in 2016

 "Their creative genius, combined with world-class production values and state-of-the-art technology, will provide a uniquely immersive experience for fans around the world," Lionsgate Chief Marketing Officer Tim Palen said in a statement.

-The latest installment in the series, "The Hunger Games: Mockingjay Part 1," stars Oscar winner Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth and Woody Harrelson.
+The latest instalment in the series, "The Hunger Games: Mockingjay Part 1," stars Oscar winner Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth and Woody Harrelson.
 It will be released worldwide on Nov.
 21.

 (Reporting by Patricia Reaney; Editing by Lisa Von Ahn; Editing by Lisa Von Ahn)